Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Due to the potentially sensitive nature of these data, they are currently collected only on pre-release version of Firefox.
 See bug 1686330.

+places.*
+  This is places related telemetry.

+  Valid result types are:

+  - ``sponsored_visit_no_triggering_url``
+    Number of sponsored visits that could not find their triggering URL in history.
+We expect this to be a small number just due to the navigation layer manipulating URLs.
+A large or growing value may be a concern.

 Event Telemetry
 ---------------